-I have been meditating for last 14 years, in the morning for 20 minutes and in the night for 10 minutes before going to bed.
+I have been meditating for the last 14 years, in the morning for 20 minutes and in the night for 10 minutes before going to bed.
 I can’t say that I have done it all and attained all its benefits but ya practicing all this while has made me a healthy person (both physically and mentally).
 I have a better focus and concentration level, better energy, increased awareness, the higher functioning of the brain, clarity in thoughts, lower anxiety and irritation levels, better sleep cycle, increased immunity and most importantly, the vibe of positivity all around.

 Meditation has proved therapeutic to me.
 It not only brought balance and stability in me but it also helped me overgrowing my immaturities, complexes thought the process and unproductive habits.
 In between all the frenzies outside, I am accustomed to it now.
-The day I don’t do it, I feel little less stable and more susceptible to be swayed by my surroundings.
+The day I don’t do it, I feel a little less stable and more susceptible to be swayed by my surroundings.
 I knew meditation has been a resort to millions of people around the world but it would change my life to this length was not known to me at that point in time.